-As part of our ongoing drive to make Run the Blades more sustainable, we have partnered with Trees not Tees to give runners the option to plant a tree instead of receiving a race t-shirt (which often are never worn).
+As part of our ongoing commitment to make Run the Blades more sustainable, this year we are planting 400 trees in the Campbell Hunter Woodland instead of offering a race t-shirt to competitors (which often are never worn).

 Scottish Power Renewables, Proud Sponsors of Run the Blades.